jbbbbn/LOOMTechnologies/replit.md

   - Added member count and online status indicators
   - Gallery upload system fully functional with file preview
   - All core features now have complete CRUD operations
+  - **New**: Upgraded to GPT4All for superior AI capabilities
+  - Replaced Ollama with GPT4All Mistral 7B model for better responses
+  - Enhanced AI reasoning, conversation quality, and context understanding
+  - Maintained complete privacy with local processing
+  - Improved AI interrupt system and fallback responses

 ## System Architecture